 We're looking for a front end web developer

 This was a time before Grafana had some kind of HR or people working specifically with hiring.
 I think I only had one interview for that reason.
-Or maybe it was because a summer worker wasn't that much of a risky investment.
+Or maybe it was because a summer intern wasn't that much of a risky investment.

 They told me my initial work would be

 There was a problem though.
 I didn't know Karma, Jest or Angular (I had only fiddled with it a little bit).
 But it didn't seem to worry them.

 A couple of days later I got the contract, which pretty much only stated my start date and my salary.
 Let's just say that it isn't the case any more.

 I think the time from initial contact to signed contract was about a week.
 Pretty impressive.